 Úrsula and her sister Lina are the third generation of Mascaró, a company founded in Ferrerias, Menorca in 1918, as a workshop for handcrafted ballet shoes.
 In the 50s, Jaime Mascaró, the second generation, transformed the workshop into a factory manufacturing high-quality designer footwear, thereby setting in motion an expansion process which culminated in the opening of their own shops in the 80s.
-Lina and Úrsula, took over from their father at the end of the 90s, and began expanding the brand into international markets.
+Lina and Úrsula, took over from their father at the end of the 90s, and began expanding the brand into international markets, as well here in Palma de Mallorca.

 The group currently has 90 of its own shops and over 5,000 multi-brand shops the world over.
 It employs 500 people directly and indirectly and manufactures around 500,000 pairs of shoes a year.
 Its three main brands – Jaime Mascaró, Úrsula Mascaró and Pretty Ballerinas – are found in all the most important shops across five continents.
 “We are very happy with our current position, despite the difficult financial situation.
 All our brands are profitable in their segment of the market.”
 With over 100 collections presented, the group is planning a big party on Menorca to celebrate a century of operation.